Thomas21119/JavaScript-Fundamentals-Quiz/README.md

-This is a basic JavaScript Quiz covering super basic fundamentals, the test is 60 seconds long and its highscores are saved to localStorage
+This is a basic JavaScript Quiz covering super basic fundamentals, the test is 60 seconds long and its highscores are saved to localStorage and viewable on click of highscores button

 ![ScreenShot](https://github.com/Thomas21119/JavaScript-Fundamentals-Quiz/blob/main/Assets/JavaScript%20Quiz%20-%20Avast%20Secure%20Browser%2016_09_2021%2010_43_31%20PM.png?raw=true)